How Do Children and Young Adults Get Mesothelioma?

 |Weathering of asbestos-filled rock, the release of fibers from a disruption in mining and milling

 Talcum powder may also contain trace amounts of asbestos, according to geologists.
 This mineral is mined underground and is often located near rock deposits, which can contaminate pure talc.
 It’s typically used in cosmetics, crayons, food products, vitamins, and some prescription pills.

 Contamination in Schools and Homes

-Structures built between 1930 and 1980 are likely to contain asbestos in some capacity.
-The carcinogenic material was used in thousands of products that were also used to construct buildings across the country.
-Even today, the mineral is still found in building structures, including homes, workplaces, and schools.
+Structures built between 1930 and 1980 will likely contain asbestos in some capacity.
+The carcinogenic material was used in thousands of products that were also used in building construction across the country.
+Asbestos is still found in some buildings, including schools, but AHERA prohibits this due to its harmful effects on children’s health.
 Other contaminated products could include:

 - Covers for air ducts